eugeneware/debowerify/README.md

 This can be used in conjunction with [deamdify](https://github.com/jaredhanson/deamdify) to require AMD components from bower as well.

+NB: For more information about how to use debowerify to create stand-alone library bundles check out [bower-resolve](https://github.com/eugeneware/bower-resolve) and the examples in the README.

 ## Installation

 Installation is via npm: